Bayesian hierarchical weighting adjustment and survey inference: Introduction

 We propose to use Bayesian hierarchical models accounting for survey design to generate weights that can be used in design-based inference.
 The inference is well calibrated and valid with good frequentist properties~\citep{CalibratedBayes:Little11}.
 For large samples, the inference will parallel with design-based inference.
 For small samples, the hierarchical model smoothing will stabilize domain estimation and generate robust weighting adjustment.

-We use the intrinsic weighting variables, assume they are discretized, and construct poststratification cells based on the cross-tabulation.
-Weights are derived through the regressing survey outcome on weighting variables given the poststratification.
+We use the intrinsic variables that are used for design weight construction, nonresponse adjustment and calibration, assume they are discretized, and construct poststratification cells based on the cross-tabulation.
+Weights are derived through the regressing survey outcome on variables used for weighting given the poststratification.
 The inclusion of the outcome variable into weighting and poststratification can avoid model misspecification and potentially increase efficiency~\citep{fuller09}.
 Multilevel model estimates shrink the cell estimates towards the prediction from the regression model.
 The MRP framework combines multilevel regression and poststratification, accounts for design features in the Bayesian paradigm, and is then well equipped to handle complex design features.
 Our proposal distinguishes from the model-based weights in the literature by using the poststratification cell structure and improves by smoothing, thus avoiding negative weight values.

 \cite{bnfp:ba15} incorporate weights into MRP, increasing flexibility and efficiency comparing to the pseudo-likelihood approach~\citep{pfeffermann93}.
 In the present paper we go further, starting from the variables that are used for weighting and constructing model-based weights as byproducts under MRP.
 We develop a novel prior specification for the regularization to handle potentially large numbers of poststratification cells.
 The prior setting allows for variable selection and keeps the hierarchical structure among main effects and high-order interaction terms for categorical variables.
-That is, if one variable is not predictive, then the high-order interactions involved with this variable are also likely to be not predictive, to facilitate model interpretation.
+That is, if one variable is not predictive, then the high-order interactions involved with this variable are also likely to be not predictive, to facilitate model interpretation. \cite{Toth18} use tree-based methods to automatically select poststrata based on auxiliary variables that are potentially correlated with the survey outcome.
+Our proposed structured prior plays a similar role with the recursive partitioning algorithm to facilitate poststrata selection but improves efficiency by partial pooling.
+We use the smoothed weights and estimates that are more stable than the regression tree estimator, and the Bayesian framework propagates all sources of uncertainty where \cite{Toth18} ignore the variance for tree growing and use mean squared error to approximate the variance.